Latest News > Healthy Building Network Welcomes Roberto Valle Kinloch as the new HomeFree Manager

 Roberto began his career earning a BSc. in civil engineering in his home country, Nicaragua.
 In addition to managing construction projects, Roberto did consulting work with a local non-profit focused on rural community development through the integration of small-scale renewable energy technologies.

 His growing interest in sustainability took Roberto to the United Kingdom where he pursued a Master of Science (MSc.) in Renewable Energy, Technology, and Sustainability at the University of Reading.
-At the Institute of Workplace and Facilities Management, a facilities management trade association, he led outreach and training workshops to build the capacity of facilities managers, developed online resources with success stories and best practices, and created opportunities so managers could support each other through peer-to-peer mentoring.
+At the Institute of Workplace and Facilities Management, a facilities management professional association, he led outreach and training workshops to build the capacity of facilities managers, developed online resources with success stories and best practices, and created opportunities so managers could support each other through peer-to-peer mentoring.

 Roberto’s journey then led him back to Nicaragua to work for three years for the Inter-American Development Bank implementing a $408 million national-level clean energy program, which required managing relationships between government officials and donor agencies while engaging stakeholders.